chunmeng/wordcount/Documentation.md

     The entries need to be ordered by both K and V in a specific way to matching the reference output, so use multiset.
 (It does seem like set can also be used as there shouldn't be a pair in the map that's equal in both K and V).

-    multiset is slightly better as it does not do == check.
+    multiset is slightly(negligible) better as it does not do equal heck.

 Build Infrastructure Note
 -------------------------
 - About cmake project files

   cmake is used as a portable way to generate the necessary makefiles.
-  (I have a base cmake project - so it's also because it's convinient to setup.)
   For this exercise, only tested the build under Ubuntu with make.

 - About googletest dependency